Lucidpaper/Meteor-FullCalendar-Example/README.md

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/-fqJW1X22Cg/0.jpg)](http://www.youtube.com/watch?v=-fqJW1X22Cg)

-The code needs to be refined and is a work in progress and will not currently lauch the complete application
+The code needs to be refined and is a work in progress and will not currently launch the complete application

 ## Installation